tomwayson/ember-react-arcgis-hub-test/README.md

 Notice how I pass in ember-intl's [intl](https://github.com/ember-intl/ember-intl/blob/2.x/docs/ember-service-api.md) service?
 The React components use that service to look up translations.
 Their translations need to be merged with those of the Ember app in order for this to work.
 Right now this happens via [an in-repo addon that has a copy of  react-arcgis-hub translations](./lib/ember-react-arcgis-hub/ttranslations).
 However there are still some kinks to be worked out. [react-intl only supports a flat structure for message JSON files](https://github.com/yahoo/react-intl/issues/207#issuecomment-154176858), but ember-intl's can be nested or even YAML.
 Maybe this can be automated using the [new treeForTranslations() hook in ember-intl 3.0](https://github.com/ember-intl/ember-intl/blob/master/docs/addon-support.md#advanced-usage-treefortranslations).

 #### Styles
-This example application uses [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) to [import and compile the .scss files that are distributed with react-arcgis-hub](./app/styles/app.scss).
-This allows the application to overwirte component styles by setting variables.
-Alternatively the application could have used the [compiled CSS that react-arcgis-hub distributes](https://unpkg.com/react-arcgis-hub@0.0.1/dist/css/).
+This example application uses [ember-cli-sass](https://github.com/aexmachina/ember-cli-sass) to [import and compile the .scss files that are distributed with react-arcgis-hub](./app/styles/app.scss) along with the Bootstrap sass files provided by [ember-bootstrap].
+This allows the application to overwrite component styles by setting variables.
+Alternatively the application could have used the [compiled CSS that react-arcgis-hub distributes](https://unpkg.com/react-arcgis-hub@0.0.1/dist/css/) along with Bootstrap's own pre-compiled CSS.

 ### Limitations